MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Module.md

 ## NOTES

-- Beginning in Windows PowerShell 3.0, the core commands that are included in Windows PowerShell are packaged in modules.
+- Beginning in Windows PowerShell 3.0, the core commands that are included in PowerShell are packaged in modules.
 The exception is **Microsoft.PowerShell.Core**, which is a snap-in (**PSSnapin**).
 By default, only the **Microsoft.PowerShell.Core** snap-in is added to the session.
 Modules are imported automatically on first use and you can use the `Import-Module` cmdlet to import them.
-- Beginning in Windows PowerShell 3.0, the core commands that are installed with Windows PowerShell are packaged in modules.
-In Windows PowerShell 2.0, and in host programs that create older-style sessions in later versions of Windows PowerShell, the core commands are packaged in snap-ins (**PSSnapins**).
+- Starting in Windows PowerShell 3.0, the core commands that are installed with PowerShell are packaged in modules.
+In Windows PowerShell 2.0, and in host programs that create older-style sessions in later versions of PowerShell, the core commands are packaged in snap-ins (**PSSnapins**).
 The exception is **Microsoft.PowerShell.Core**, which is always a snap-in.
 Also, remote sessions, such as those started by the `New-PSSession` cmdlet, are older-style sessions that include core snap-ins.